bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 #### Extractors

 Extractor behavior on a term allows it to be used in a pattern in the left-hand side of a rule.
-If one considers a constructor to be a function that goes from argument values to the complete term, then an extractor is a function that takes a complete term and possibly matches on it (it is fallible).
+If one considers a constructor a function that goes from argument values to the complete term, then an extractor is a function that takes a complete term and possibly matches it (fallible).
 If it does match, it provides the arguments *as results*.

 One can see extractors as "programmable match operators".
 They are a